iterative/dvc.org/content/docs/dvclive/ml-frameworks/sklearn.md

 ## Usage

-To start using DVCLive you just need to add few modifications to your training code in **any** Scikit-learn project.
+To start using DVCLive, add a few modifications to your training code in **any** Scikit-learn project.

-To ilustrate with some code, given the following example:
+To illustrate with some code, let's consider the following example:

 ```python
 from sklearn.datasets import make_classification